 How does the test work?

-Cystoscopes are tubular instruments equipped with lights and viewing devices that are used to examine the interior of the urinary tract.
+Cystoscopes are tubular instruments equipped with lights and viewing devices that are used to examine the interior of the lower urinary tract.
 There are two types of cystoscopes: a standard rigid cystoscope and a flexible cystoscope.
 The choice of which scope to use depends on the purpose of the examination.

 During the test you will need to lie on your back with your knees up and apart.
 The urethra is cleaned and then the scope is inserted through your urethra into the bladder.